google/or-tools/ortools/sat/doc/reference.md

 final phase.

 Args:
-    transition_variables: A non empty list of variables whose values correspond to the labels of the arcs traversed by the automata.
+  transition_variables: A non empty list of variables whose values
+    correspond to the labels of the arcs traversed by the automaton.
-    starting_state: The initial state of the automata.
+  starting_state: The initial state of the automaton.
   final_states: A non empty list of admissible final states.
-    transition_triples: A list of transition for the automata, in the following format (current_state, variable_value, next_state).
+  transition_triples: A list of transition for the automaton, in the
+    following format (current_state, variable_value, next_state).

 Returns:
   An instance of the Constraint class.

 Raises:
   ValueError: if transition_variables, final_states, or transition_triples
   are empty.

-<h3 id="ortools.sat.python.cp_model.CpModel.AddInverse">AddInverse</h3>
+### AddInverse
 ```python
 CpModel.AddInverse(self, variables, inverse_variables)
 ```